matteofabbri/EuropeanGreatAtlasOfProfanities/README.md

 # European Great Atlas Of Profanities
-Building a guide for swearwords, profanities and insults in every language of The Union
+Building a guide for swearwords, profanities and insults in every language of The Continent

 ## Czech
 - Prdel: Ass